-Sequent was sold on July 1, 2021.
+3 Sequent was sold on July 1, 2021.

-Includes impairment charges of \$0.05 per share and \$0.01 per share related to investments in the PennEast pipeline and a leveraged lease, respectively, for the three and six months ended June 30, 2021.
+4 Includes an impairment charge and related tax impacts totaling \$0.01 per share and impairment charges totaling \$0.06 per share related to the PennEast Pipeline project for the three and nine months ended September 30, 2021, respectively.
+Also includes a \$0.01 per share impairment charge related to a leveraged lease investment for the nine months ended September 30, 2021.

-Q2 2022 & YTD Year-Over-Year Adjusted Drivers
+Q3 2022 & YTD Year-Over-Year Adjusted Drivers1

-Excludes charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to the Kemper IGCC, charges associated with the construction of Plant Vogtle Units 3 and 4, acquisition and disposition impacts, earnings from the Wholesale Gas Business, and impairment charges associated with investments in the PennEast pipeline project and a leveraged lease.
+1Excludes charges (net of salvage proceeds), associated legal expenses (net of insurance recoveries), and tax impacts related to the Kemper IGCC, charges and a net credit associated with the construction of Plant Vogtle Units 3 and 4, acquisition and disposition impacts, earnings from the Wholesale Gas Business, and impairment charges related to investments in the PennEast Pipeline project and a leveraged lease.

-Q2 2022 Retail Electricity Sales
+Q3 2022 Retail Electricity Sales